-The emission rates tell us what proportion of nitrogen
+The emission factors tell us what proportion of nitrogen

 • deposited as excrement onto pastures, in the barn or yard